ToKa96/ta-Qchem/README.md

     {structur}
     $end

+    $rem
+        METHOD  ADC(2)
+        E_SIGNLETS {singlets}
+    $end

 ==all those keywords must at some point in the script be given as keys in a dict (empty string is ok) otehrwise an Error will be raised!==

+this can be achieved either at the class instance level using the  `qin_options` keyword, at the function level using the  `qin_options` keyword when calling `write_qchem_file` or by suppling them during the `extract_structur` function.
+In all cases they have to be supplied as dictionary key value pairs.

 the followup scripts are currently assuming the following directory/filestructur: